 Cytokinetics recently announced data from two Phase I clinical trials evaluating CK-2017357.
-The first trial is a two-part, single-dose, Phase I clinical trial of CK-2017357.
-Part A of this trial is designed to assess the safety, tolerability and pharmacokinetic profile of increasing single doses of this drug candidate in healthy volunteers and to determine its maximum-tolerated dose and associated plasma concentrations.
-To date, single doses up to 2000 mg have been administered without intolerable adverse events being observed.
-Part B of this trial was designed to assess the pharmacodynamic effects of CK-2017357 on skeletal muscle function after single oral doses of 250, 500 and 1000 mg, and to assess the relationship of the effects observed to the associated plasma concentrations of CK-2017357, also in healthy volunteers.
-In Part B, CK-2017357 produced concentration-dependent, statistically significant increases versus placebo in the force developed by the tibialis anterior, the muscle evaluated in Part B of this trial.
-CK-2017357 was well-tolerated and no serious adverse events were reported.
+The first trial was a two-part, single-dose trial.
+Part A of this trial was designed to assess the safety, tolerability and pharmacokinetic profile of increasing single doses of this drug candidate in healthy male volunteers and to determine its maximum-tolerated dose and associated plasma concentrations.
+The maximum tolerated single dose of CK-2017357 in Part A of the trial was 2000 mg.
+Part B of this trial was designed to assess the pharmacodynamic effects, versus placebo, of CK-2017357 on skeletal muscle function after single oral doses of 250, 500 and 1000 mg, and to assess the relationship of the effects observed to the associated plasma concentrations of CK-2017357, also in healthy male volunteers.
+In Part B, CK-2017357 produced concentration-dependent, statistically significant increases versus placebo in the force developed by the tibialis anterior muscle.
+In both Part A and Part B, CK-2017357 was well-tolerated and no serious adverse events were reported.

 The second trial was a multiple-dose, Phase I clinical trial of CK-2017357 designed to investigate the safety, tolerability and pharmacokinetic profile of CK-2017357 after multiple oral doses to steady state in healthy male volunteers.
 The trial evaluated doses that produced plasma concentrations in the range associated with pharmacodynamic activity in Part B of the single-dose Phase I study.
 At steady state, both the maximum plasma concentration and the area under the CK-2017357 plasma concentration versus time curve from before dosing until 24 hours after dosing were generally dose-proportional.
 In general, systemic exposure to CK-2017357 in this trial was high and inter-subject variability was low.
 In addition, these multiple-dose regimens of CK-2017357 were well-tolerated, and no serious adverse events were reported.
-The company believes that these results, in combination with the single-dose Phase I clinical trial data, support progression into Phase IIa "Evidence of Effect" (EoE) clinical trials in patients with neuromuscular diseases and other conditions that may limit mobility, such as the recently opened Phase IIa EOE clinical trial for patients with claudication.
+The company believes that these results, in combination with the single-dose Phase I clinical trial data, support progression into Phase IIa "Evidence of Effect" (EoE) clinical trials in patients with peripheral artery disease and claudication and in patients with amyotrophic lateral sclerosis (ALS).